pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 ### Extracting the Data Package

 - Desktop Wallet for Windows
-  1. Close and exit the Windows Desktop Wallet.
+  1. Close and exit the Desktop Wallet Legacy 4.1.1 for Windows.
-  2. Use extraction software to open the mainnet.zip file and extract the mainnet directory to the **default location**.
+  2. Use extraction software to open the mainnet.zip file and extract the mainnet directory to the [Default Location](#default-data-directory-location).
-  3. Restart the Windows Desktop Wallet and click sync (sync Mainnet).
+  3. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).

 - Desktop Wallet for macOS
-  1. Close and exit the macOS Desktop Wallet.
+  1. Close and exit the Desktop Wallet Legacy 4.1.1 for macOS.
   2. Double-click the mainnet.zip file to automatically extract it.
-  3. Move the extracted mainnet directory to the **default location**.
+  3. Move the extracted mainnet directory to the [Default Location](#default-data-directory-location).
-  4. Restart the macOS Desktop Wallet and click sync (sync Mainnet).
+  4. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).

 - Desktop Wallet for Linux
-  1. Close and exit the macOS Desktop Wallet.
+  1. Close and exit the Desktop Wallet Legacy 4.1.1 for Linux.
-  2. Double-click the mainnet.zip file to automatically extract it.
-  3. Move the extracted mainnet directory to the **default location**.
+  2. Use extraction software to open the mainnet.zip file and extract the mainnet directory to the [Default Location](#default-data-directory-location).
-  4. Restart the macOS Desktop Wallet and click sync (sync Mainnet).
+  3. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).

 ## Normal-Full Node